cypress-io/cypress-documentation/content/api/commands/fixture.md

 #### Modifying fixture data before using it

-You can modify fixture data directly before passing it along to a route.
+You can modify fixture data directly before visiting a URL or mounting a component that makes a network request to that URL.

 :::cypress-visit-mount-test-example